skundu42/ethers-scripts/ReadMe.md

-# Scripts to read Blockchain Data from Shardeum netowork
+# Scripts to read Blockchain Data from Shardeum network

 Examples of how to use EthersJS to query different blockchain parameters on Shardeum